SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## Engaging and Conversational

 ChatGPT is engaging and fast.
-Its sleek interface emulates one-on-one conversation.
+My hat's off to the UI team.
+The sleep typing interface, crisp resolution, and rapid response emulates one-on-one conversation.
+Before you know it, you'll be adding niceties to your interactions, like "Merry Christmas ChatGPT."

 "Assistant," (as ChatGPT prefers to be called) seems confident and produces well-formed sentences and paragraphs, even when its answers are partially wrong.
-And it can correct itself and refine its answers in dialogue.
+Interestingly, it can correct itself and refine its answers in dialogue.

 After querying ChatGPT, you don't need to click through results to find a suitable answer.
 The bot just delivers its answer, saving you time.
 It's easy to see the appeal.

 But ChatGPT doesn't _index_ content or crawl the web.
+It's not a search engine.
 It has a different mission than Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.

 ## A new Google Search interface?

-Also, Google can develop an advanced version of ChatGPT and offer it as a search interface option.
+Also, Google could develop an advanced version of ChatGPT and offer it as a search interface option.
 And it could be monetized.

 Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
 That's one avenue to monetization: capture identity (assign a unique identifier to each user) and couple it to queries.